18F/guides-template/_pages/update-the-config-file.md

     internal: {{ child.internal }}{% endfor %}{% endif %}
 {% endfor %}```

+After you add pages, move pages, or make changes to `title:` or `permalink:`, run `./go update_nav` from the root directory to produce this list (it will reflect the arrangement and contents of the files in your pages directory).
-Run `./go update_nav` from the root directory to update this list automatically whenever you add pages, move pages, or make changes to `title:` or `permalink:`.
-After running the script, you may want to edit the results by hand to produce the desired ordering of any new pages; the order of existing entries will remain the same.
+After running the script, you may edit the results by hand to produce the desired ordering of any new pages; the order of existing entries will remain the same.

 ## <a name="update-repository-list"></a>Update the repository list